 Through the establishment of Committees of Correspondence and Committees of Safety, the colonists began sharing their structure of militia command planning, including staffing, training, coordination, command structures, and logistic planning.
 Neighboring Massachusetts created a shadow Provincial Congress.
 In October it enacted a thorough militia strategic and operational program which empowered local Committees of Safety to order their local militias into action in the event of emergency.
-One quarter of the men were to be ready on a minute's notice.123
+One quarter of the men were to be ready on a minute's notice.

-Historians relish and delight in writing about the battles and the commanders, while overlooking what seem like more mundane factors that supported them: spies, provisions, logistics, and coordination prior to the battles.
+Historians relish and delight in writing about the battles and the commanders, while often overlooking what seem like more mundane factors that supported them: spies, provisions, logistics, supply chains, and coordination prior to and during the battles.
+Between Sessions and Greene, these details were meticulously attended to limit chances of failure under battlefield conditions.
+Apparently, Sessions and especially Greene were also adept at integrating across the boundaries and organizational siloes, ensuring that cross-functional, inter-organizational synchronization became a competitive advantage.